The Effects of Antimicrobial Mouthwash on Gum Infections

 Clinical studies have also assessed the impact of antimicrobial mouthwashes on the severity of gum infections.
 These studies have consistently shown that regular use of antimicrobial mouthwash can lead to a reduction in the severity of gingivitis and periodontitis, as evidenced by reduced plaque accumulation, decreased inflammation, and improved gum health.

-See also Achieving Healthy Gums with Professional Care
+See also The Importance of Professional Gum Care

 6.2 User reviews